thomhines/interaction-design-principles/Day 13.md

 Using at least two of the game items (dice, cards, chess board, go board, scrabble tiles, rummikub tiles, maps, tokens, poker chips, character pieces, etc.), create a new game that uses both mechanics to create the randomly chosen emotion (fear, anger, anxiety, happiness, etc.) that each group received.

+NOTE: Games should be able to be played in 20 minutes!